 What is an Ecommerce Business

-An ecommerce business is any business that buys and sells goods or services over the internet.
+Ecommerce business is a business model where the buying and selling of goods or services is done over the internet.
 Ecommerce business's will digitally transfer money and data to execute these online transactions.

 With retail ecommerce sales worldwide reaching nearly $5 trillion in 2021, it’s never been a better time to start an online business.